 - Serving as a "school of record" for students at non-IU study abroad programs.

 Policy violations are serious matters.
-The Office of International Partnerships, working in coordination with IU General Counsel, may prohibit academic programs and offices from continuing international activities that have not been approved.
+The Office of the Vice President for International Affairs, working in coordination with IU General Counsel, may prohibit academic programs and offices from continuing international activities that have not been approved.

 IU's partnership priorities